KasteM34/test_app_spring/README.md

 go to your browser and go to https://hotelspring.com/health

 App could takes 15-30 seconds to run after the Ansible run is done.

+## Not implemented features

+From the test, i didn't know if the jar generation was part of the deployment pipeline, so it's not here, the .jar is locally in roles/appdeployfiles/ , if the test was intended to have the jar generation, i can make it.